BeyondIntractability.org BeyondIntractability.org

 -- A Bill Watterson cartoon shows Calvin and Hobbes walking through the snow.

 Intolerance is the failure to appreciate and respect the practices, opinions and beliefs of another group.
 For instance, there is a high degree of intolerance between Israeli Jews and Palestinians who are at odds over issues of identity, security, self-determination, statehood, the right of return for refugees, the status of Jerusalem and many other issues.
-The result is continuing inter-group violence.
+The result is continuing intergroup conflict and violence.

 Why Does Tolerance Matter?

-Though tolerance may seem an impossible exercise in certain situations -- as illustrated by Hobbes in the introductory caption to this essay -- being tolerant nonetheless remains key to easing hostile tensions between groups and to helping communities move past intractable conflict.
+Though tolerance may seem an impossible exercise in certain situations -- as illustrated by Hobbes in the inset box on the right -- being tolerant, nonetheless, remains key to easing hostile tensions between groups and to helping communities move past intractable conflict.
 That is because tolerance is integral to different groups relating to one another in a respectful and understanding way.
 In cases where communities have been deeply entrenched in violent conflict, being tolerant helps the affected groups endure the pain of the past and resolve their differences.
 In Rwanda, the Hutus and the Tutsis have tolerated a reconciliation process, which has helped them to work through their anger and resentment towards one another.

 The Origins of Intolerance